eduvpn/documentation/CLIENT_COMPAT.md

 # Introduction

-This document describes a number of VPN clients to that can be used to connect to the VPN service.
+This document describes a number of VPN clients that can be used to connect to the VPN service.

 # Offical Applications